9 Best Myths and Urban Legends in Rhode Island

 Some say that during the 18th century, a passenger ship named the Paletine was stranded at sea and overwhelmed by pirates who murdered members of the crew.
 The passengers were able to escape unharmed to Block Island—except one, who was forgotten on the ship.
 The townspeople of Block Island, not knowing the woman was still trapped on the boat, set fire to it so that other ships would not hit the debris of the mostly wrecked ship.
 The cries of the woman who burned alive with the ship can still be heard from Block Island every year.

-Take a sip of water from the Providence Athenaeum fountain and legend says that you might leave Rhode Island, but you are bound to always return.
+Take a sip of water from the Providence Athenaeum fountain and legend says that you will always return to Providence, whatever that reason may be.
+The fountain is engraved with the words, "Come here everyone that thirsteth."

 5. A Haunted House